-Stroudwater Lock, also known as Junction Lock, marks the start of a section of Stroudwater Navgation that used to link the canal to the River Severn before the Gloucester & Sharpness Canal was constructed.
-The canal is infilled from this lock (in the westerly direction) to the village of Saul.
+Stroudwater Lock, also known as Junction Lock, marks the start of a section of the Stroudwater that used to link the canal to the River Severn, before the Gloucester & Sharpness Canal was constructed.
+This is about 1.3km (0.8 miles) in length.

-It is very unlikely that the link to the River Severn using Stroudwater Navgation will ever be re-opened, not least because of the dangers of locking into the river at Upper Framliode.
+This section, now known as the 'Old Stroudwater', is unlikely to be re-opened, not least because of the dangers of locking into the river at Upper Framliode.
 The Gloucester and Sharpness Canal provides the needed connecticity to the National Waterays Network further upstream at Gloucester.

-This lock, which is Grade II listed, was restored by the CRT in the socond half of 2016.
+This lock, which is Grade II listed, was restored by the Canal & River Trust (CRT) in the socond half of 2016.

 'Old Stroudwater' is a term that has been adopted to describe the section of the canal between Saul Junction and Upper Framilode.